 The Environment Section brings together scholars and practitioners to exchange ideas, information, and to promote fuller understanding of the dynamics of the environment and its interaction with human society.
 It seeks to promote an awareness of environmental issues among the LASA membership and to introduce those concerns into the policy-making processes in the Hemisphere.

 Ethnicity, Race and Indigenous Peoples

-The Ethnicity, Race and Indigenous Peoples Section promotes research, teaching and collaboration with respect to ethnicity, race, and the concerns of subaltern ethnic groups, particularly indigenous peoples, while offering a broader disciplinary terrain for exploring social, economic, political, and cultural issues.
+The Ethnicity, Race and Indigenous Peoples Section promotes research, teaching and collaboration with respect to ethnicity, race, and the concerns of subaltern ethnic groups, particularly indigenous peoples, while offering a broader inter-disciplinary terrain for exploring social, economic, political, and cultural issues.
 The section promotes greater participation in LASA of indigenous and Afro-descendent scholars.

 Europe and Latin America

-The Europe and Latin Americ Section promotes scholarly relations between Latin Americanists from Europe and the Americas.
+The Europe and Latin America Section promotes scholarly relations between Latin Americanists from Europe and the Americas.
 Including all disciplines from the social sciences and humanities, it is particularly interested in the relations between Europe and Latin America as well as comparative studies involving cases from both these world regions.

-The Film Studies Section promotes dialogue and theoretical deliberation on issues related to Latin American video and film production; assists researchers, students, filmmakers, producers, and others interested in the exchange of ideas, and academic and creative work; promotes Latin American film in all possible forums: Latin America, United States, and abroad; and facilitates fluid and close relationships between all film creators (directors, writers, artists), researchers, and the classroom.
+The Film Studies Section promotes dialogue and theoretical deliberation on issues related to Latin American video and film production; assists researchers, students, filmmakers, producers, directors, and others interested in the exchange of ideas, and academic and creative work; promotes Latin American films in all possible forums: Latin America, United States, and abroad; and facilitates fluid and close relationships between all film creators (directors, writers, artists), researchers, and the classroom.